bharatjainind/financial-analysis-actual-vs-budget-eurofins/README.md

-# 📊 Financial Analysis – Actual vs Budget
+# 📊 Financial Analysis – Actual vs Budget [Eurofins]

 ## 🚀 Overview
 This **Power BI report** provides an in-depth **financial analysis** comparing **actual vs. budgeted performance** for key financial metrics such as **revenues, expenses, contribution margins, and profitability**.
 Designed for **Eurofins**, this dashboard enables business decision-makers to track financial variances and optimize cost efficiency.